Fighting for Lower Prices and More Housing?

 Homelessness (disease, crime, death, etc.), covered in another post, is just the last symptom of this process that keeps real estate prices too high.
 High home prices encourage inflation and then higher interest rates which clobber the economy.
 High rising home prices are an insidious disease in the economy.

 High home prices are part of dislocation of wealth and privilege and the ways it harms our society are too numerous for us to list.
 As they’ve risen, the harms are magnified.
-Does it all come back to globalism, tax evasion for the wealthy, and how they and multinationals can polarize income?
+Does it all come back to globalism, NIMBYism, tax evasion for the wealthy, and how they and the multinationals can stop housing development and polarize incomes?
 Yes.

 How About a Plan to Lower Home Prices?